LinuxForHealth/FHIR/docs/FHIRSearchConfiguration.md

 For performance and scalability reasons, it might be desirable to limit the number of search parameters considered during a _create_ or _update_ operation for particular resource types, if those search parameters will never be used in search operations.
 After all, if there will be no need to use the search index information, there's no need to store it.
 For example, if you know that due to the way in which a particular tenant's applications use the FHIR REST API that those applications will never need to search Patients by birthdate, then there would be no need to store search index information for the `birthdate` attribute in `Patient` resources.
 And consequently, you could filter out the `birthdate` search parameter for the `Patient` resource type and not lose any needed functionality, but yet save a little bit of storage capacity in your datastore.

 The search parameter filtering feature is supported through a set of inclusion rules specified via the `fhirServer/searchParameterFilter` configuration property.
-The search parameter inclusion rules allow you to define a set of search parameter names per resource type that should be included in the FHIR server's view of search parameters when storing resources and performing search operations.
-The rules also allow you to specify a wildcard for resource types and also for search parameter names.
+The search parameter inclusion rules allow you to define a set of search parameters per resource type that should be included in the FHIR server's view of search parameters when storing resources and performing search operations.
+The rules also allow you to specify a wildcard for resource types and also for search parameter.
 The following example shows the general form for specifying inclusion rules:

 ```
 {